AnastasiiaMishchenko/Internationals/Rosemary/Lecture2.md

 **Mistake**: Didn't save commit changes in git.
 Thus lost the stuffs wriiten during class

 ### Switch led
-Followed the instructions given.
+Followed the instructions given in video.
 No big issues.